There are two main routes, ‘Backside’ and ‘Frontside’ (aka, The Waterfall Trail). This map shows both routes: Gaia GPS map

 Thanks to Shani for making this trail map!
 If you think you’ll want to consult the map while you’re hiking, be prepared by installing the Gaia GPS app, downloading the trail, and scrolling through the map on your phone prior to setting out.
 If you’ve scrolled around in the map beforehand, you’ll still be able to consult the map even if you lose cell signal.
 Shani also points out that if you have the Gaia app you can just search for Brace Mountain in the app and the trails will show up.

-(Before heading to any trail be sure you have signed in at the LZ, completed your waiver and payment, and alerted the park ranger that flying will be taking place.)
+(Before heading to any trail be sure you have signed in at the LZ, completed your waiver and membership dues, and alerted the park ranger that flying will be taking place.)

 The ‘Backside’ hike starts at a location about 35 minutes’ driving distance (15mi) from the LZ where there is a parking area behind a locked gate that we have access to courtesy of the Mt.
 Riga Association.
 From that point it is 1⅔ mi to launch.
 The first mile of the hike is flat and even slightly downhill.
 The last section goes moderately uphill.
 The total elevation gain is only about 250’.
 The trail is wide and unmistakable but is often wet.
 Most people take 30-50 minutes for this hike and arrive at launch a bit tired but not knackered.
 It sounds simple enough until you realize that after you’ve landed (congratulations!) you still need to retrieve your car, which is 35 minutes/15mi away.
 In winter the last mile of the drive up is closed to vehicles from ~November-April so at those times of year add another mile and a few hundred feet more elevation.